 The Data Governance Process

 All data collected by TEA must be reviewed via the TSDS data governance process.
-This process provides user oversight on how TEA collects legislatively mandated data from LEAs AND on any changes to data collected for the studentGPS® Dashboards.
+This process provides user oversight on how TEA collects legislatively mandated data from LEAs.

 (ITF = Information Task Force, PCPEI = Policy Committee on Public Education Information)

 The first formal groups that are involved in the process are the Advisory Committees.
-Each ESC has appointed TSDS "Champions" who are responsible for support and communication about TSDS in one of four areas: studentGPS® Dashboards, TSDS PEIMS, TSDS Unique ID, and Technical.
+Each ESC has appointed TSDS "Champions" who are responsible for support and communication about TSDS in one of three areas: TSDS PEIMS, TSDS Unique ID, and Technical.

-Collectively across Texas, the ESC champions in each area make up the four Advisory Committees.
+Collectively across Texas, the ESC champions in each area make up the three Advisory Committees.

 TEA will regularly meet with these Advisory Committees to alert them to upcoming changes to TSDS and to elicit feedback on the system.
 Advisory Committee members should communicate any forthcoming changes out to the LEAs and solicit user feedback.
 In addition, the Advisory Committees will provide ideas and guidance to the TSDS data governance participants.
 However, the governance of any state or federal mandated changes begins in the ITF governance committee.